The complex AGM, periods of elliptic curves over C and complex elliptic logarithms: Abstract

 \section{Abstract}

-We present a method for computing period lattices and elliptic logarithms for elliptic curves defined over $\C$, using the complex Arithmetic-Geometric Mean (AGM) first studied by Gauss.
-Earlier authors have only considered the case of elliptic curves defined over the real numbers; here, the multi-valued nature of the complex AGM plays an important role.
-Our method, which we have implemented in both \Magma\ and \Sage, is illustrated with several examples.
+We give an account of the complex Arithmetic-Geometric Mean (AGM), as first studied by Gauss, together with details of its relationship with the theory of elliptic curves over~$\C$, their period lattices and complex parametrisation.
+As an application, we present efficient methods for computing bases for the period lattices and elliptic logarithms of points, for arbitrary elliptic curves defined over $\C$.
+Earlier authors have only treated the case of elliptic curves defined over the real numbers; here, the multi-valued nature of the complex AGM plays an important role.
+Our method, which we have implemented in both \Magma\ and \Sage, is illustrated with several examples using elliptic curves defined over number fields with real and complex embeddings.